zaphosting/docs/docs/spaceengineers-addmods.md

 `<Mods></Mods>`

-As soon as the content is inserted, we move the cursor between "\>" & "\<" and then press ENTER once.
+As soon as the content is inserted, we move the cursor between "&gt;" & "&lt;" and then press ENTER once.
 This will automatically use the correct Sytnax and we can continue.

 ![image](https://user-images.githubusercontent.com/26007280/189900206-9be3ff6f-1fb3-4ce8-828a-e5a000589738.png)